 So-called "cookie banners" are now available in all kinds of designs.
 On some websites, a small pop-up window merely indicates that (unspecified) "cookies" are being set.
 In other places, you will see a list of various cookies that you can accept or reject using checkboxes.
 Lawyer Mario Steinberg reveals what a legally compliant cookie notice should actually look like.
 And we have summarised the results of a current study on cookie banners for you.

 There are countless plugins for your WooCommerce shop - for every conceivable purpose.
 The variety of extensions is a great advantage of WordPress and WooCommerce.
 You don't have to hire external developers for every special function you want.
 However, it is not so easy to assess the quality of the plugins.
 We present the most important tools (including free alternatives) that you need for common shop projects.

 Our Content & WooCommerce Manager Michael has been working completely from home for nine years.
 First he was self-employed, then a part-time employee: "Personally, I couldn't go back to an office.
 At the same time, I know the challenges of remote work or temporary home office."
 He reveals the advantages and disadvantages of working remotely for employees, agencies and companies in his personal experience report.

 Automattic buys Tumblr blog platform

-Matt Mullenweg - CEO of Automattic, the company behind WordPress.com - has announced on his Tumblr blog announced the acquisition of the microblogging platform.
-In many headlines of the subsequent coverage, WordPress.com was equated with "WordPress".
-This typical mistake has led to displeasure in the open source WP community. led to displeasure.
+Matt Mullenweg - CEO of Automattic, the company behind WordPress.com - announced the acquisition of the microblogging platform on his Tumblr blog.
+Many headlines in the ensuing coverage equated WordPress.com with "WordPress."
+This typical mistake has led to displeasure in the open source WP community.

 WordPress 5.3 in the starting blocks